Food safety programs

-A food safety supervisor’s role at the food premises is to recognise, prevent and lessen hazards linked with the handling of food.
+A food safety supervisor’s role at the food premises is to reconise, prevent, and lessen hazards linked with the handling of food.

-All Class 1 and Class 2 must have a food safety supervisor who has completed training with a registered training organisation.
-Please be aware that there are different training requirements for Class 1 and Class 2 premises.
+All Class 1, Class 2, and Class 3A must have a food safety supervisor who has completed training with a registered training organisation.
+Please be aware that there are different training requirements for Class 1 premises.